EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

         yield state
 ~~~

 Because this pattern happens a lot and there are optimizations that can avoid a lot of the work here, the system provides a helper function that does the bulk of the work called `combinatorial_style_predication_1()`.
-The `_1` means "one x argument".
-To use this function you provide two functions that it uses to do its work, and then let the helper work out all the combinations, like this:
+The `_1` means "one `x` argument".
+To use this function, you provide it two functions and then let the helper work out all the combinations, like this:

 ~~~
 def file_n_of(state, x_binding, i_binding):